HarishKumar097/test-package/docs/Media/ManageMedia.md

 # Method: getMediaAssetInfo()

 The `getMediaAssetInfo` method allows you to retrieve detailed information about the media inputs associated with a specific media asset.
-You can use this endpoint to verify the media file’s input URL, track creation status, and container format.
-The `mediaId` (either `uploadId` or `id`) must be provided to fetch the information.
+You can use this method to verify the media file’s input URL, track creation status, and container format.
+The `mediaId` must be provided to fetch the information.

 ### Parameters Details: